Displaying issue details

 You can configure the sorting order of issues directly on the roadmap of a plan.

-- Hover over the header of either the target start column or the target date column until the sorting icon appears.
+- Hover over the header of either the start date column or the end date column until the sorting icon appears.

 - Click on the sorting icon until the issues are sorted in the order you want:

 - Down icon for descending order

 - No icon to revert to the default rank order.
 Alternatively, if the issues are already sorted by ascending or descending order, click Reset sorting order to revert to the default rank order.

 Configuring sorting order via view settings